JAlcocerT/JAlcocerT/content/blog/entrep-saas-diy-landing.md

 #make docker-up
 ```

+> Dont forget to configure the site url via `astro.config.mjs`!

-Plug the new component to the diy landing boilerplate `index.astro`:
+Plug any new component, like the chatbot x openAI one,  to the diy landing boilerplate `index.astro`:

 ```
 <ChatWidgetLLM